Get To Know The True Mirin: How Do You Use It?

 Use dashi or your stock of choice (veggie, chicken, fish, etc) and add a splash of mirin to make the steaming liquid.
 Or get a little fancier by jazzing it up with a squeeze of lime, a few slices of fresh chopped ginger, and a bit of soy sauce.
 You can use this delicious base to steam fish, veggies, and meats.

-A traditional Japanese fish dish is mackerel which is grilled and topped with mirin-boshi, a sauce made of soy sauce, mirin, and a little sugar.
+A traditional Japanese fish dish is mackerel, which is grilled and topped with mirin-boshi, a sauce made of soy sauce, mirin, and a little sugar.
 This simple marinade will work well with any fish, not just mackerel.
-Just make sure to marinade whatever fish you choose for at least 20 min before cooking.
+Just make sure to marinate whatever fish you choose for at least 20 minutes before cooking.
 If you don't have a grill at home, you can even use a broiler to cook the fish.

 Toast garlic in oil until evenly browned and fragrant.
 Add 1 part mirin to 2 parts sake (in tablespoons).
 Then add 2 tablespoons of butter for every tablespoon of sake.
 Cook your steaks to your preference and spoon your sake-mirin butter sauce over the steaks to finish.